photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 informs her that they were able to save the babies, and that they were named and are being cared for by her brother.

-Oh no!
+“Oh no!”
 The mother cries.
-My brother is an idiot.
-He probably gave them awful names!
+“My brother is an idiot.
+He probably gave them awful names!”

 The brother shows up a few hours later with the twin babies.
-First, he hands his sister the baby girl, and says This is Denise.
-Oh, thank goodness! she says.
-Denise is a lovely name.
-What did you name the boy? she asks.
+First, he hands his sister the baby girl, and says “This is Denise.”
+“Oh, thank goodness!” she says.
+“Denise is a lovely name.
+What did you name the boy?” she asks.

-He says, Denephew.
+He says, “Denephew.”

 Farting in church {#farting-in-church .unnumbered}
 -----------------